Dryhill Quarry was the first Local Nature Reserve in Kent to be given the designation on the basis of its geology.

-They are around 120 million years old and were formed during the Aptian age (whilst this is quite old in our Geopark, it’s relatively young when compared to all the other rocks found on Earth).
+These rocks are around 120 million years old and were formed during the Aptian age (whilst this is quite old in the context of Kent’s geology, it’s relatively young when compared to all the other rocks found on Earth).
 This former quarry has been an important site for the understanding of rocks of this particular age and is considered to be of national geological significance.

 About Geosites